Skip to content

 OTHER_NODE_2

-Cluster Deployment: These refer to the other 2 machines in the cluster.
+Cluster Deployment: These refer to the other two machines in the cluster.

---- On the primary machine these will have 2 different IP addresses of non-primary nodes.
+--- On the primary machine, these will have two different IP addresses of non-primary nodes.

---- On other 2 non-primary machines, only configure one of the OTHER_NODE with IP address of other non-primary node, leave the second OTHER_NODE configuration empty.
-OTHER_NODE set empty will automatically pick primary machine IP address from PRIMARY_NODE_IP.
+--- On the other two non-primary machines, configure only one OTHER_NODE with the IP address of the other non-primary node; leave the second OTHER_NODE configuration empty.
+OTHER_NODE set empty will automatically pick the primary machine IP address from PRIMARY_NODE_IP.

 Standalone or 2-Node deployment